-MBS Session binding is the association of an AF Session information to one and only one MBS Session.
+MBS Session binding is the association of an AF Session information to one and only one MBS Session or a location-dependent MBS session in an MBS Service Area.
 When the PCF receives MBS Policy Association Create request or MBS Policy Association Update request from the MB-SMF and if the PCF does not receive MBS Service Information from the MB-SMF, the PCF shall perform MBS session binding and associate the MBS session with the existing IP data flows within the AF session information (and therefore the applicable MBS Policies).
 The PCF shall perform MBS session binding based on the MBS Session ID.
+For location-dependent MBS session, Area Session Policy ID is used together with MBS Session ID to associate the AF Session information with the location-dependent MBS session in a specific MBS service area.